 Put the seats down in the back and have an extra bedroom, or perfect place for the furniture I pick up off the streets.

 Within 20 minutes, I could see my whole life in this van.

 Listening to “Still Fly.” in the front of the car, with Drake and Beiber on deck while the kids watch a Leap Frog video.
 I’ll run through the Starbucks line, grab a PSL or GTF as seasonally appropriate, roll on over to a friend’s house.
 Pick up her and her two kids.
 Maybe we will go to the Zoo, or maybe we will go to the drive in movie with an air mattress in the trunk.
 When we go on vacation as a family, I can listen to an audiobook with my husband in the front while our kids watch “How To Train Your Dragon 2.”
 I could play caraoke with friends.
 I could fold down the seats and watch a movie in my garage.
 The options are limitless.

 Who knows if I’ll ever own a van?
-I want one.
+I want one, I went home and looked at compare van insurance websites just dreaming of this van.
+I know Money Expert offer great policies for a range of different uses such as courier drivers and even young drivers.
 This blog post is for my friends I’ve ridiculed.
 “I’ll never drive a van.”
 I’ve said definitively.
 Fifteen minutes inside of that spacious cab, and my family feels incomplete without one.
 For friends I’ve questioned, it was jealousy.
 Subconsciously, I think I wanted your whip.
 Until I own my own, I’ll live in resentment of your van.
 I’m sorry I ever doubted the joy a van could bring.